marinebon/p2p/README.md

 The website will get rebuilt weekly (see [travis-ci.org/marinebon/p2p/settings](https://travis-ci.org/marinebon/p2p/settings)).
 If you want the website to rebuild sooner, simply make a modification to a file in the github site, like to the [`README.md`](https://github.com/marinebon/p2p/edit/master/README.md), and commit the change to fire off a website rebuild with Travis: [travis-ci.org/marinebon/p2p](https://travis-ci.org/marinebon/p2p).

+Photos are now stored in Enrique's GDrive and should eventually be moved to a dedicated drive.

 ### Old info...

 So far as a test, we only have some pics from these two sites: